Quiet Alchemy Space

 The framework begins with feeling because over time you may have stopped tuning into your emotions, seeing them as a nuisance, a distraction, or a lack of maturity.
 In doing so, you lost the insights and information they brought with them.
 Emotions are data points worth noting and exploring.

-I thought something was wrong with me, too.
+At first, I thought something was wrong with me.
+I was wrong.

 I didn’t come through this and arrive somewhere.
 I’m still doing the work, but enjoying the process.